 - a) Owners of rental property to include single family homes and mobile homes.
 Owners may include individuals, community development non-profits, Public Housing Authorities (PHA), Community Housing Development Organizations (CHDO) and/or private entities.
 NOTE: Manufactured Housing Units (MHUs or mobile homes) are eligible for rehabilitation at the discretion of the program.
 However, in order to be cost effective, the MHU to be rehabilitated must be no more than 5 years old at the time of assistance and the repair costs necessary to rehabilitate the MHU must not exceed \$5,000 (hard and soft construction costs).
 Any MHU that is older than 5 years old or has an estimated repair cost greater than \$5,000 shall require the MHU to be replaced with a MHU.
-The MHU must meet HQS upon completion. - b) Structure must have been directly or indirectly impacted by floods of June 2016 (DR-4273). - c) Structures must have been occupied and considered the primary residence of a tenant.
-NOTE: Second homes as defined by IRS Publication 936 are not eligible for assistance.
-Additionally, seasonal, short-term and vacation rental properties are not eligible for assistance. - d) Structure is located in areas with high or medium SoVI(R) scores. - e) Homes that have suffered substantial damage will also qualify for assistance to mitigate against future losses and to comply with local building and zoning codes to address future flood risk.
+The MHU must meet HQS upon completion. - b) Structure must have been directly or indirectly impacted by floods of June 2016 (DR-4273). - c) Second homes as defined by IRS Publication 936 are not eligible for assistance.
+Additionally, seasonal, short-term and vacation rental properties are not eligible for assistance. - d) Homes that have suffered substantial damage will also qualify for assistance to mitigate against future losses and to comply with local building and zoning codes to address future flood risk.
 Based on recent federal guidance (Federal Register Notice 81 FR 5989, published on November 21, 2016), the State will require that buildings elevated with CDBG-DR dollars adopt standards using the best available flood elevation data plus freeboard, a factor of safety specified in the Building Code.
-The State's intention is to utilize Flood Insurance Rate Maps (FIRMs) when they are issued and to require that projects funded with CDBG-DR meet FIRM elevation plus freeboard, a factor of safety specified in the Building Code. - f) The owner of the property must agree to rent the unit according to the affordability requirements set forth below for a period of 3 years after rehabilitation or replacement as secured through a recorded use restriction or other mechanism (e.g. forgivable promissory note or lien) to ensure that rental housing remains affordable for the stated period of time.
+The State's intention is to utilize Flood Insurance Rate Maps (FIRMs) when they are issued and to require that projects funded with CDBG-DR meet FIRM elevation plus freeboard, a factor of safety specified in the Building Code. - e) The owner of the property must agree to rent the unit according to the affordability requirements set forth below for a period of 3 years after rehabilitation or replacement as secured through a recorded use restriction or other mechanism (e.g. forgivable promissory note or lien) to ensure that rental housing remains affordable for the stated period of time. - f) If located in a floodplain, the applicant must acquire flood insurance and comply with obligations to notify future owners of flood-insurance requirements.